 Paralegals assist lawyers in preparing cases.
 They also carry out administrative functions, and may on occasion undertake preliminary legal research work, under the supervision of a lawyer.
 This program will help students discover the challenges offered by a career as a paralegal.
 It will also provide them with more than just legal facts and theories.
-Indeed, students will have the opportunity to study substantive, procedural, and paralegal skills courses.
+Included in the program is 600 hours of paid co-op experience.
+Students will have the opportunity to study substantive, procedural, and paralegal skills courses and apply theory into practice.

 This program prepares graduates for careers as:

-Possess grade 12 education or its equivalent (i.e. secondary school graduation) or mature student status (19 years of age or over), OR
+Possess grade 12 education or it’s equivalent (i.e. secondary school graduation) or mature student status (19 years of age or older), OR

 1950 hours/74 weeks